Dental Bridges Vs Implants Treatment In Malta

 - Requires healing time before permanent tooth replacement

 Dental bridges are initially cheaper than dental implants, but due to the necessity of having your bridge replaced at a point in the future, dental implants, in fact, turn out to be more cost-effective.

 Does a front tooth bridge procedure differ from a back tooth procedure?

 In general, it does not.
 Bridges usually require at least one supporting tooth on either side of the gap.
-There are certain exceptions in less load-bearing areas where one tooth may be able to support its missing neighbour if this lies further forward to it and is smaller in size (i.e. a mesial cantilever).
+There are exceptions in less load-bearing areas where one tooth may be able to support its missing neighbour if it lies further forward to it and is smaller in size (i.e. a mesial cantilever).
 Distal cantilevers are not generally recommended.